 How to participate

 The Women’s Extended Care Program serves women who want to build on their success from a traditional 28-day inpatient program.
-This program is well suited for people with underlying factors that may hinder long-term recovery, who wish to improve self-efficacy, and who want to achieve balance in recovery so they can live a happier, healthier life.
-To learn more, call 1-800-799-HOPE (4673) or email email@example.com.
+This program is well suited for people with underlying factors that may hinder long-term recovery, who wish to improve self-efficacy and who want to achieve balance in recovery so they can live a happier, healthier life.
+To learn more, call 1-800-799-HOPE (4673) or fill out the form below.

 Resources for potential patients

-Innovative medical care administered by board-certified physicians, physician assistants, and nurses.
+Innovative medical care is administered by board-certified physicians, physician assistants and nurses.

 Comprehensive mental health care administered by full-time psychiatrists and clinical psychologists